 Worn Teeth

-Additionally, worn teeth can affect the bite, causing discomfort and difficulty chewing.
-Beyond the functional implications, worn teeth can also impact one’s confidence and self-esteem due to changes in appearance.
-At our practice, we understand the importance of addressing worn teeth comprehensively.
+This wear can also disrupt your bite, causing discomfort and making it harder to chew.
+Beyond the physical effects, worn teeth can impact confidence and self-esteem due to changes in appearance.

 Get help with your Worn Teeth!